rust-lang/reference/src/items/static-items.md

 r[items.static.storage-disjointness]
-If the `static` has a size of at least 1 byte, this allocated object is disjoint from all other such `static` objects as well as heap-allocated and stack-allocated variables.
+If the `static` has a size of at least 1 byte, this allocated object is disjoint from all other such `static` objects as well as heap allocations and stack-allocated variables.
 However, the storage of immutable `static` items can overlap with objects that do not themselves have a unique address, such as [promoteds] and [`const` items][constant].